Eric524-star/PostgreSQL-Index-Benchmarking-Framework/README.md

 python benchmark_runner.py

 ### Academic Context
-This framework was developed as the core software artifact for a Final Year Project evaluating relational indexing degradation and write-amplification penalties.
+This framework was developed as the core software artifact for an academic research study evaluating relational indexing degradation and write-amplification penalties.
 The framework has been empirically validated to accurately capture the sub-linear retrieval advantages of tree-based structures while exposing their structural maintenance costs.